 Science Undergraduate Laboratory Internship Program

 The Science Undergraduate Laboratory Internship (SULI) program at NREL provides paid research experience to encourage undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
 Selected students perform research, guided by NREL scientists, on projects that support the U.S. Department of Energy (DOE) mission.
 The SULI program is the U.S. Department of Energy Office of Science's premier undergraduate education and research program.
-The NREL Education program manages the SULI program.
+The NREL Workforce Development and Education program manages the SULI program.
 Learn more.

 Community College Internship Program